godotengine/godot-website/collections/_article/godot-editor-horizon-store-early-access-release.md

 ![Using Meta Quest seamless multitasking to modify XR game in real-time](/storage/blog/godot-editor-horizon-store-early-access-release/xr_game_live_modifications.gif)

-[Introduced in Horizon OS v69](https://www.uploadvr.com/seamless-multitasking-experimental-quest/), seamless multitasking enables the Editor panel to be visible and interactable while playtesting a XR project using the immersive (XR) window.
+[Introduced in Horizon OS v69](https://www.uploadvr.com/seamless-multitasking-experimental-quest/), seamless multitasking enables the Editor panel to be visible and interactable while playtesting a XR project in virtual space.

 This gives developers the ability to do live editing, debugging or profiling of XR projects in real-time, with the benefit of the depth cues and sense of scale unique to XR.